-Yes, since most of your assets will be in your local currency, you must convert all your assets into the same currency for the ease of calculation.
+Yes, since most of your assets will be in your local currency, you must convert all your assets into the same currency for ease of calculation.
 This means that for Zakat calculation in Pakistan, you must convert all assets into Pakistani Rupees (PKR).

 How Do I Calculate the Rate of Gold or Silver in Pakistan on Any Particular Day?

 You can easily search for the current rate of gold or silver in Pakistan online.

 - Gold – If you only have assets and savings in gold.

 - Silver – If you have savings and assets in silver or mixed assets, including cash, gold, silver, and other tradable commodities.

 Is Zakat Applicable on Future Assets?